contact-rich/contact-rich.github.io/_schedule/talk_02.md

 sequence_id: 2

 # Speaker name
-speaker: Russ Tedrake
+speaker: Paarth Shah

 # Title of the event
-title: Do Large Behavior Models benefit from F=MA?
+title: Scaling Dexterous Manipulation with Large Behavior Models

 # Time of the event
 time: 14:10-14:40